DaveParillo/cisc192-reader/src/chapter9/review-3.rst

          .. tb-tab:: Question

-            Write the ``printOutfit`` function, which prints out details of the outfit.
+            Write the ``print_outfit`` function, which prints out details of the outfit.
-            The output below should be "Shirt: blue and L; Pants: S and denim; has hat".
+            The output below should be "shirt: blue and L; pants: S and denim; has hat".

             .. tb-code:: cpp
                :name: cp_9_AC_9q